What is Spectrometer?

 This type of spectroscopy may be used to gather information about the structure or composition of a chemical compound.
 Molecular spectra can be obtained due to the rotation, vibration, and electronic excitation of a molecule.

-• Rotational or microwave spectra may be obtained due to the collective motions of the atomic nuclei in the microwave and millimeter-wave regions.
+- Rotational or microwave spectra may be obtained due to the collective motions of the atomic nuclei in the microwave and millimeter-wave regions.

-• Vibrations motions of spectra are obtained due to relative motions of the atomic nuclei and studied in infrared and Raman spectroscopy.
+- Vibration motions of spectra are obtained due to relative motions of the atomic nuclei and studied in infrared and Raman spectroscopy.

-• Electronic excitations can be studied in the visible and ultraviolet regions of the spectrum or fluorescence spectroscopy.
+- Electronic excitations can be studied in the visible and ultraviolet regions of the spectrum or fluorescence spectroscopy.

-Types of spectroscopy that can be used in the analysis of various samples are distinguished by their specific applications or implementations.
+Types of Electromagnetic spectroscopy that can be used in the analysis of various samples are distinguished by their specific applications or implementations.
 The most important types of spectroscopy with their properties and applications are explained below,

-UV Visible Spectroscopy
+Ultraviolet Visible Spectroscopy

 The measurement of absorbance or transmittance of radiation in the ultraviolet-visible region of the spectrum is used for quantitative and qualitative analysis of chemical species.
 The absorbance of such species proceeds in two stages,

-1. The first stage M + hν → M∗ involves the excitation of the species by absorption of photons (hν) with a limited lifetime.
+- The first stage M + hν → M∗ involves the excitation of the species by absorption of photons (hν) with a limited lifetime.

-2. The second stage is the relaxation that converts M∗ to a new species by a photochemical reaction.
+- The second stage is the relaxation that converts M∗ to a new species by a photochemical reaction.

 Absorption in the ultraviolet-visible region leads to the excitation of bonding electrons.
 Therefore, the absorption peaks can be created with the kind of bonds existing in the species.
+Ultraviolet or visible spectroscopy or electronic spectroscopy is primarily used for the analysis of multiple bonds or aromatic conjugation within organic molecules.

 Infrared (IR) spectroscopy is an absorption method widely used in qualitative and quantitative analysis of electromagnetic spectrum lying in the infrared region.
 The infrared spectrum may alter the vibrational and rotational states of covalent bonds within the molecules.